jayroh/better_image_tag/README.md

   of images.
 * Fetching dimensions of, typically, user-generated image content and applying width and height properties to the image tag
+* An `inlineable` executable is provided for cases where you're not working with Rails and just need a tool to output the base64 data url for images or css.

 Everything above is in service of making web pages render faster.
 If you're familiar with [Google's lighthouse page speed tool], or [WebPageTest], then